Straightening out natural products’ stereochemistry

 When chemists at the University of Bristol set out to make a pair of natural products with antimicrobial activity, it seemed like a quick and easy way to highlight some synthetic methodology their lab had developed.
-But after finishing their 10-step syntheses of baulamycins A and B, the nuclear magnetic resonance (NMR) spectra of the molecules they made didn’t match those originally reported for the natural material.
-It turns out that the stereochemistry of the original compounds had been incorrectly assigned, and the Bristol team had been making the wrong molecules all along .
+But after finishing their 10-step syntheses of baulamycins A and B, the researchers noticed that the NMR spectra of the molecules they made didn’t match those originally reported for the natural material.
+It turns out that the stereochemistry of the natural compounds had been incorrectly assigned, and the Bristol team had been making the wrong molecules all along.

-The team, led by Varinder K. Aggarwal, Eddie L. Myers, and Craig P. Butts, now report a method to figure out the correct stereochemistry of baulamycins A and B, and other complex molecules.
+The team, led by Varinder K. Aggarwal, Eddie L. Myers, and Craig P. Butts, now reports a method to figure out the correct stereochemistry of baulamycins A and B and other complex molecules.

 It’s not so easy, Aggarwal says.
 Baulamycins A and B have an open chain structure with seven stereocenters.
 “It was very daunting to think about which of the seven stereocenters was incorrect,” Aggarwal notes.
 There are, after all, 128 possible isomers.